Appearance & Reality > The Lord Jesus Christ > Strong and weak

 When we seek spectacular spiritual experiences, we expose ourselves to many dangers, one of which is deception.

-If we receive a spiritual gift, would we know whether it is from God or from the evil one?
+If we receive a “spiritual gift” which involves obvious manifestations of spiritual power, would we know whether it is from God or from the evil one?
 If it is a gift of God, would we know how and when to exercise it?
-Are we able to take the attention that others may shower on us?
-Would we be drawn towards seeking more spectacular spiritual experiences, resulting in us having an unwholesome sense of power and a false sense of spirituality?
+Are we able to cope with the attention that others may shower on us?
+Would we be drawn towards seeking more spectacular spiritual experiences, resulting in our having an unwholesome sense of power and a false sense of spirituality?
 Such experiences in themselves do not make us truly strong or mature.
-What makes us spiritually strong and mature has to do with our inward quality.
+What makes us truly strong or mature are the spiritual health and qualities of the inner being.

 Let us look at Luke 10:17-20: